Skip to main content

 In 2013, he co-founded his own company.
 In 2014, he made Forbes magazine’s 30 Under 30 list for his work in the nuclear energy sector.

-He serves as CEO of Oklo Inc. in Santa Clara, California.
-The company develops small, next-generation fast fission power plants to produce abundant, affordable, clean energy at a global scale, especially in remote and off-grid areas.
-Oklo’s fast reactors incorporate safety features and can be fueled by recycled waste.
+Now, in 2026, he has been named to UF’s heralded 40 Under 40 list in addition to being appointed to the U.S. President’s Council of Advisors on Science and Technology.
+He serves as CEO of Oklo Inc. His wife, Caroline DeWitte, is the company’s co-founder and COO.
+Based in Santa Clara, California, the company develops small, advanced fast fission power plants to produce abundant, affordable, clean energy at a global scale.
+Oklo’s fast reactors incorporate inherent safety features and can be fueled with recycled used nuclear material.

 “People talk about an energy crisis or dilemma, and nuclear energy is the long-term solution.
-It is 50 million times more energy dense per reaction than natural gas or coal, meaning 50 million times less waste,” Dewitte noted on Oklo’s website.
+It is 50 million times more energy dense per reaction than natural gas or coal, meaning 50 million times less waste,” DeWitte noted on Oklo’s website.
 “It is sustainable with fuel supplies that can easily power us for thousands to millions of years.
 It is clean and emission-free, is always on, and is one of the safest industries in US history.”

 “I am working on developing technologies to make the most of our incredible nuclear fleet and advanced nuclear technologies that can make nuclear more competitive, available and widespread than ever before,” he noted on the Oklo website.